 Where to stay along the Wild Atlantic Way

-There are an abundance of places to stay along the Wild Atlantic Way and Causeway Coast from camp sites, to B&B’s to hostels, hotels and luxury resorts.
-You will also find many options for home-away-from-home stays through AirBnB.
+There is an abundance of places to stay along the Wild Atlantic Way and Causeway Coast from campsites, to B&B’s to hostels, hotels and luxury resorts.

 While I will suggest places to stay for each overnight stop, you can always look for alternative accommodation via booking.com.

 Why visit the Wild Atlantic Way and Causeway Coast?

 Both of these places are areas of outstanding natural beauty in Ireland and are a must-see if visiting Ireland.
 From some of Ireland’s most popular tourist attractions to the history, culture, and cities and villages along the way, the Causeway Coast and Wild Atlantic Way are an Ireland road trip not-to-be-missed.

 The best time to visit Ireland’s Wild Atlantic Way is in the summertime.
 Days are long and you have a better chance of getting fine weather to enjoy a Wild Atlantic Way road trip.
 That’s not to say you shouldn’t pack waterproofs or an umbrella.
 Ireland can experience good and bad weather (and everything in between) even in the middle of summer.